Skip to main content

 Synchronizing Files and Folders

-This sync uses rules very similar to Files.com's Remote Server Sync feature, using only filename and size to determine whether a file needs to be synced.
-It does not currently use information such as modified date or checksum for this purpose.
-Due to the wide variety of remote server types supported (and our plans to support hundreds more via an open integration platform coming soon), this is the only methodology we've been able to design that works 100% consistently across all files on Files.com, including files that may potentially be stored on a remote server.
+It uses rules very similar to Files.com's Sync feature, comparing only filename and size to determine whether a file needs to be synced.
+It does not currently use modified date or checksum.
+Given the wide variety of remote server types supported (and our plans to support hundreds more via an open integration platform coming soon), this is the only methodology that works consistently across all files on Files.com, including files that may be stored on a remote server.

-Here is a push (upload) example for syncing files from a local Documents folder to a Files.com folder of the same name:
+Push (upload) files from a local Documents folder to a Files.com folder of the same name:

 files-cli sync push --local-path="Documents" --remote-path="Documents" --send-logs-to-cloud

-Here is a pull (download) example for syncing files to a local Documents folder from a Files.com folder of the same name:
+Pull (download) files to a local Documents folder from a Files.com folder of the same name:

 files-cli sync pull --remote-path="Documents" --local-path="Documents" --send-logs-to-cloud